PauloPhagula/f.js/README.rst

     **This** begun as just an exercise of trying to take the concepts outlined in the talk and build something I could use on my apps.

-    It **has no unittests and has not been tested in the wild**, thus **it should not be considered production-ready**.
-If you're looking into something like this, that is more mature and production-ready, then you should definitely check out the T3_  implementation made by Box_ in collaboration with Nicholas himself, linked in the `Similar Projects`_ section bellow.
+    It **has not been tested in the wild**, thus **it should not be considered production-ready**.
+    If you're looking for something like this, that is more mature and production-ready, then you should definitely check out the T3_ implementation made by Box_ in collaboration with Nicholas himself, linked in the `Similar Projects`_ section bellow.

 Architecture Components